kcsmith-uiuc/TubePinchValve/README.md

 **DESIGN:**
 The valve components are as follows:
 - 1 3D printed servo mount
-- 1 DS3225 25KG Large Torque Digital Servo
+- 1 DS3225 25KG Large Torque Digital Servo with Lever
 - 2 small diameter tubes of your choice, such as those used with peristaltic pumps
 - 1 Arduino MEGA
 - 1 custom PCB